The Literacy Library

 2016 - ongoing | media: building | location: Waterloo, London | scale: 400m2

-The Repository of Stories is the redesign of the headquarters of CLPE, a charity based in South London that researches and trains the best teaching practices of literacy in primary education.
+The Literacy Library is the redesign of the headquarters of CLPE, a charity based in South London that researches and trains the best teaching practices of literacy in primary education.
 Unusually for central London, this Arts and Craft building is entirely at ground floor as it was originally build as a School for children with impaired mobility in the early 20th century.

-The first stage, now complete, includes redesigning the reception, creating two new offices and bringing disused original lavatories to use.
+The first stage includes redesigning the reception, creating two new offices and bringing disused original lavatories to use.
 In each case, colour is used to reframe existing and renovated features in a contemporary language.

-The second phase, planned for 2018, will be for a redesign of the multipurpose Hall and corridor as a library for their extensive children books collection.
+The second phase is the redesign of the multipurpose Hall and corridor as a library for their extensive collection of children books.
 The shelf space is maximised in alcoves around the room; these are shallow to maintain flexibility of the central open space for organising conferences and other events.

-Inspired by the drawings made by book illustrators on a wall, a ritual has been designed that will regularly renew this space; every year, an illustrator will be commissioned to create a scheme to cover the flat colonnade that surrounds the Hall; the ephemeral fresco is fixed to the end of the bookcases.
-This drawing will be scanned, enlarged and printed on wallpaper that will be glued on the colonnade; it will be alike to the skin that renews itself and thus is always new.
-The performance of this process will simultaneously strengthen the relationship between the centre and book publishers and illustrators.
+Inspired by the drawings made by book illustrators on a wall, a ritual has been designed that will regularly renew this space; every few years, publishers and illustrators will provide drawings that will be scanned and printed on wallpaper.
+These are then laid to cover the flat colonnade that surrounds the Hall to form an ephemeral fresco fixed to the end of the bookcases.
+The process is like a skin that renews itself and thus is always new and fresh.
+The performance of this process will simultaneously enhance the relationship between the centre and book publishers and illustrators.
 The design of the space and the ritual thus strengthens the network, and resilience, of the centre.

-The project was developed starting with a democratic briefing process that successfully defined what needed to be achieved and built a buy-in from the entire organisation.
-The design was developed through a regular dialogue with the centre; it is this exchange that allowed the creation of the ritual.
+The project was developed from a democratic briefing process that successfully defined what needed to be achieved and built a buy-in from the entire organisation.
+The design grew through a regular dialogue with the centre; it is this exchange that allowed the creation of the ritual.